onap/archived-aaf-certservice/docs/sections/configuration.rst

 1. Set *tls.certificateExternalSecret* flag to true in *kubernetes/aaf/charts/aaf-cert-service/values.yaml*
 2. Prepare secret for CertService.
 It must be provided before OOM installation.
 It must contain four files:

-    - *certServiceServer-keystore.jks*  - keystore in jks format.
+    - *certServiceServer-keystore.jks*  - keystore in JKS format.
 Signed by some Root CA
-    - *certServiceServer-keystore.p12* - same keystore in p12 format
+    - *certServiceServer-keystore.p12* - same keystore in PKCS#12 format
-    - *truststore.jks* - truststore in jks format, containing certificates of the Root CA that signed CertService Client certificate
+    - *truststore.jks* - truststore in JKS format, containing certificates of the Root CA that signed CertService Client certificate
-    - *root.crt* - certificate of the RootCA that signed Client certificate in crt format
+    - *root.crt* - certificate of the RootCA that signed Client certificate in CRT format

 3. Name the secret properly - the name should match *tls.server.secret.name* value from *kubernetes/aaf/charts/aaf-cert-service/values.yaml* file

 4. Prepare secret for CertService Client.
 It must be provided before OOM installation.
 It must contain two files:

-    - *certServiceClient-keystore.jks*  - keystore in jks format.
+    - *certServiceClient-keystore.jks*  - keystore in JKS format.
 Signed by some Root CA
-    - *truststore.jks* - truststore in jks format, containing certificates of the RootCA that signed CertService certificate
+    - *truststore.jks* - truststore in JKS format, containing certificates of the RootCA that signed CertService certificate

 5. Name the secret properly - the name should match *global.aaf.certService.client.secret.name*